Super Bowl XLI: Second quarter

-Following a Chicago punt, Indianapolis drove 47 yards and scored with Vinatieri's 29-yard field goal to make the score 14–9.
-Chicago was forced to punt again on their next drive, and return man Terrence Wilkins returned the ball 12 yards to his own 42-yard line.
-Manning started out the drive with a 22-yard completion to Marvin Harrison.
+After forcing a Bears punt, the Colts drove 47 yards and scored with Vinatieri's 29-yard field goal to cut their deficit to 14–9.
+The Bears were forced to punt again on their next drive, and wide receiver Terrence Wilkins returned the ball 12 yards to his own 42-yard line.
+Manning started out the drive with a 22-yard completion to wide receiver Marvin Harrison.
 His next pass went to tight end Dallas Clark for 17 yards.
-Two more completions moved the ball to the Bears' 11-yard line, and then Dominic Rhodes took the ball to the end zone with three consecutive carries, the last one a 1-yard touchdown run to give his team a 16–14 lead with 6:09 left in the second quarter.
+Two more completions moved the ball to the Bears' 11-yard line, and then running back Dominic Rhodes took the ball to the end zone with three consecutive carries, the last one a 1-yard touchdown run to give his team a 16–14 lead with 6:09 left in the half.

-After another Chicago punt, the Colts advanced to the Bears' 36-yard line before Tillman ended the drive by forcing and recovering a fumble from tight end Bryan Fletcher.
-But on the next play, Grossman fumbled a snap, and Colts defensive lineman Raheem Brock recovered the ball.
-Manning then led the Colts to Chicago's 17-yard line.
-With two seconds left, Vinatieri attempted a 36-yard field goal, but his kick sailed wide left, and the score remained 16–14 at halftime.
+After yet another Bears punt, the Colts advanced to the Bears' 36-yard line before Tillman ended the drive by forcing and recovering a fumble from tight end Bryan Fletcher.
+But on the next play, Grossman fumbled the snap, and defensive tackle Raheem Brock recovered the ball for Indianapolis.
+A reception and a run for 18 total yards by Rhodes led the Colts to the Bears' 17-yard line.
+With two seconds left, Vinatieri attempted a 36-yard field goal, but his kick sailed wide left, and the Colts' lead remained 16–14 at halftime.

 Third quarter

-Wilkins returned the second half kickoff 26 yards to the Colts's 38-yard line.
-On the ensuing possession, Addai rushed five times for 25 yards and caught four passes for 19 yards as the Colts drove 56 yards in 13 plays and scored with a 29-yard field goal from Vinatieri, increasing their lead to 19–14.
-On the Bears' next drive, Jones started out with a 14-yard run, and then Muhammad caught a 9-yard pass, bringing up second down and one on the Colts' 45-yard line.
-But on the next play, Grossman was sacked for an 11-yard loss by Anthony McFarland.
-Then, on third down, he fumbled the snap.
-Grossman recovered the fumble himself, but the Bears were forced to punt, and Wilkins returned the ball 12 yards to the Colts' 36-yard line.
-Rhodes then gained 52 yards on four carries, with a face-mask penalty adding another 10.
-Chicago managed to halt the drive at their own 2-yard line, but Vinatieri kicked his third field goal to make the score 22–14.
+Wilkins returned the second half kickoff 26 yards to the Colts' 38-yard line.
+On the ensuing possession, Addai rushed five times for 25 yards and caught four passes for 19 yards as the Colts drove 56 yards in 13 plays and scored on a 24-yard field goal by Vinatieri, increasing their lead to 19–14.
+On the Bears' next drive, Jones started out with a 14-yard run, and then Muhammad caught a 9-yard pass, bringing up 2nd-and-1 on the Colts' 45-yard line.
+But on the next play, Grossman was sacked for an 11-yard loss by defensive tackle Anthony McFarland.
+Then on third down, he fumbled the snap and recovered it himself, but the Bears were forced to punt, and Wilkins returned the ball 12 yards to the Colts' 36-yard line.
+Rhodes then gained 52 yards on three carries, with a face-mask penalty on Danieal Manning adding another 10 yards.
+The Bears managed to halt the drive at their own 2-yard line, but Vinatieri kicked a 20-yard field goal to increase the Colts' lead to 22–14.

-Chicago tight end John Gilmore picked up Vinatieri's bouncing kickoff and returned it 9-yards to his own 45-yard line, with an unnecessary roughness penalty on Mathis adding another 15 yards and giving the Bears a first down on the Colts' 40-yard line.
-Chicago could only gain 14 yards on their ensuing possession, but it was enough for Robbie Gould to make a 44-yard field goal, cutting the score to 22–17.
+Bears tight end John Gilmore picked up Vinatieri's bouncing kickoff and returned it 9 yards to his own 45-yard line, with an unnecessary roughness penalty on Mathis adding another 15 yards and giving the Bears a first down on the Colts' 40-yard line.
+The Bears could only gain 14 yards on three runs by Jones, but they were enough for kicker Robbie Gould to make a 44-yard field goal, cutting their deficit to 22–17.